Called To Mothering

 But, I had a heart problem.
 I was doing more complaining about the daily tasks of mothering than pointing out the simple, “ordinary” joys.

-Now, people use this verse to argue against birth control, and the result is women that feel guilty who either cannot have children or do not wish to have an entire house full of them.
+Now, people use this verse to argue against birth control, and the result is women feel guilty for either not being able to have children or just not wanting an entire house full of them.
 I am not endorsing the Quiverful Movement here.

 This is simply a question we need to ask ourselves, deep within our hearts.
 That answer will absolutely color how we parent our children, and also how we choose to view our roles as mothers.